-New Haven, Connecticut December 29, 2017
+New Haven, Connecticut December 29, 2017 This page intentionally left blank.

 Town of Colchester, Connecticut Management's Discussion and Analysis - Unaudited June 30, 2017

 As management of the Town of Colchester, Connecticut we offer readers of the financial statements this overview and analysis of the financial performance of the Town of Colchester for the fiscal year ended June 30, 2017.
 Please read it in conjunction with the Town's financial statements, which immediately follow this section.